jmstudyacc/python_practice/README.md

-# python_practice
-Repo for Python3 practice
+# READ ME - Python3 Practice Scripts Repo

 This repo is used to store my python3 scripts I create while studying.